loverajoel/jstips/CONTRIBUTING.md

 **Tip sended** -> **Tip in review** -> **Tip Approved**

-When you send a tip, this has to pass the review process, while, the tip is in review status will have `under review` label.
+- When you send a tip, it now has to pass the review process and while that happens, it status will be `under-review`.
-When 3 persons made the review and give his :shipit:`:shipit:` the tip is `ready to merge`.
+- After the tip is reviewed by 3 people and they gave their :shipit:, then the tip will be `ready to merge`